by Calculated Risk on 12/14/2018 09:21:00 AM

 The second graph shows industrial production since 1967.

-Industrial production increased in July to 98.0.
-This is 17.4% above the recession low, but still 2.7% below the pre-recession peak.
+Industrial production increased in November to 109.4.
+This is 26% above the recession low, and 4% above the pre-recession peak.